jet-lab/optimorph/README.md

 Optimize for the lowest cost series of morphisms between any two objects.

-Can handle the basic case: every morphisms has equal cost, ordinary unweighted graph optimization
+Can handle the basic case where every morphism has equal cost.
+This is an ordinary shortest-path optimization of unweighted directed multigraph.

-Morphism cost can also be based on an abstract "size" of its input object with custom logic.
+Alternatively, different morphisms can have different costs.
+You can define a custom cost function that calculates the cost based on some arbitrary input "size".

 You can optionally also have one (but not both) of these special behaviors:
-- object size may be dependent on prior morphisms in that path
+1. each morphism transforms the input size of its source object into an output size that acts as the size of the next object in that path.
-- morphism costs can be negative, allowing you to use it as a more abstract "score"
+2. morphism costs can be negative, allowing you to use it as a more abstract "score" that can go up and down. be careful to avoid negative cycles, which make it impossible to find a path.

+You always specify some "input size" to the path optimizer.
+With option 1, it acts as the size of the first object only.
+With option 2, each morphism reuses this same exact "input size" as if it is the input it received from its source.

 # Graph vs Category?